Realizing Algebra Structures on Free Resolutions of Grade 3 Perfect Ideals: Introduction

 The classes in the scheme are named $\mathbf{B}$, $\mathbf{C}(3)$, $\mathbf{G}(r)$, $\mathbf{H}(p,q)$, and $\mathbf{T}$.
 As you can see by the naming convention, class $\mathbf{G}$ and class $\mathbf{H}$ are parameterized families of classes depending on parameter $r$ and parameters $p$ and $q$, respectively.
 Other than these parameters, the values of $p$, $q$, and $r$ are fixed for each class.

+In \cite{Avramov12}, Avramov revisited this classification, keeping track of the values mentioned above, along with the \emph{Cohen-Macaulay defect}, a measure of how close quotient ring $R/I$ is to being Cohen-Macaulay.
+In this paper, we only consider the case when $R/I$ is Cohen-Macaulay, guaranteed by the assumptions that $I$ is perfect and $R$ is a regular ring.
+We address a reformulated version of the \emph{realizability question} first posed by Avramov in \cite[Question 3.8]{Avramov12}: which five-tuples $(m,n,p,q,r)$ are realized by some Cohen-Macaulay ring $R/I$?

-In \cite{Avramov12}, Avramov revisited this classification and formally posed what has become known as the \textit{realizability question}, asking which formats $(m,n)$ are actually realizable for each class.
-Authors have contributed towards the realizability question in two ways: proving a format is not realizable for a particular class or realizing a format for a particular class.
-The former restricts the permissible formats for a particular class and the latter realizes a permissible format for a particular class. \Cref{tab:1} illustrates the classes $\mathbf{H}(p,q)$ with permissible format $(m,n)=(8,6)$.
-Classes for which the format $(8,6)$ is permissible are represented by white boxes and classes for which the format $(8,6)$ is not permissible are represented by dotted boxes.
+In this paper, we consider the realizability question by fixing a format $(m,n)$ and then asking which classes (with fixed values $p$, $q$, and $r$) are actually realizable for this format.
+Authors have contributed towards the realizability question in two ways: proving a class is not realizable for particular formats or realizing a class for particular formats.
+If there is a result stating that a class is not realizable for a particular format, we say that this class is \emph{not permissible}; otherwise, we say the class is \emph{permissible.} Works by Brown \cite{Brown84}, Avramov \cite{Avramov81,Avramov12}, and Christensen, Veliche, and Weyman \cite{CVW17Licci,CVW19Trim,CVW20Linkage}, restrict the permissible classes for specific formats. \Cref{tab:1} illustrates the permissible classes $\mathbf{H}(p,q)$ for format $(m,n)=(8,6)$.
+Values of $p$ and $q$ for which the class $\mathbf{H}(p,q)$ is permissible are represented by white boxes and values of $p$ and $q$ for which the class $\mathbf{H}(p,q)$ is not permissible are represented by dotted boxes.

-Previous works by Brown \cite{Brown84}, Avramov \cite{Avramov81,Avramov12}, and Christensen, Veliche, and Weyman \cite{CVW17Licci,CVW19Trim,CVW20Linkage}, restrict the permissible formats for each class.
-In this paper, we focus on realizing permissible formats using linkage of ideals.
+In this paper, we focus on realizing permissible classes using linkage of ideals.
 Linkage was used by Avramov, Kustin, and Miller in \cite{AKM88} to establish the classification scheme and is a main tool in several of the papers addressing realizability.
-In this work, we use linkage to prove existence of ideals of class $\mathbf{B}$, class $\mathbf{H}$, and class $\mathbf{T}$.
-More precisely, we show that all permissible formats for class $\mathbf{B}$ and class $\mathbf{T}$ can be realized.
-Moreover, for class $\mathbf{H}$, formats of the form $(m,p+1)$ or $(q+4,n)$ that are permissible can be realized.
-These formats will be referred to as \emph{boundary formats}.
+In this work, we use linkage to prove existence of ideals of class $\mathbf{T}$, class $\mathbf{B}$, and class $\mathbf{H}$.
+More precisely, we show that for all formats $(m,n)$ with a permissible $\mathbf{T}$ class, a permissible $\mathbf{B}$ class, a permissible $\mathbf{H}(n-1,q)$ class, or a permissible $\mathbf{H}(p,m-4)$ class, there exists an ideal of this class.
+We will refer to the latter two classes as \emph{boundary classes}.